160-words-for-your-materials-and-methods

 35. Determined: The rate of the reaction was determined as described by Smith et al.

-36. Developed: The staining intensity was developed by incubation in 5% copper sulphate solution
+36. Developed: The staining intensity was developed by incubation in 5% copper sulphate

 37. Dialysed / Dialyzed: The sample was dialysed against 2M NaCl